 Should you Open a Power Supply Unit?

-Before you even consider it, you should know that a Power Supply Unit houses large capacitors (called X capacitors) that will hold their charge long after being unplugged from the wall.
-Handling it without knowing what you’re doing can be very dangerous.
+Before you even consider it, you should know that a Power Supply Unit houses several large capacitors that can hold their charge long after being unplugged from the wall.
+Although most of them might only give you a nasty to mild shock, one capacitor, in particular, is more dangerous than others – called the reservoir capacitor.
+That’s why handling a PSU when you don’t know what you’re doing can be very dangerous.

 That said, theoretically, most modern power supplies shouldn’t be able to store enough charge to become problematic, thanks to safety features.

-One such safety feature found in most modern power supplies is the bleed resistor.
-It quickly begins discharging a PSU’s X capacitor as soon as you unplug it.
+One such safety feature found in most modern power supplies is the bleed resistor (marked above).
+It quickly begins discharging a PSU’s reservoir capacitor (located under it in the image above) as soon as you unplug it.
 In most cases, these capacitors should drain out when unplugged from the wall for more than 30 minutes.

 Still, safety features can fail so I reiterate – DON’T open up a PSU unless you’re absolutely sure what you’re doing.

-Most power supplies come with long warranties, so you should just be sending back any problem units or replacing them when they die on you outside the warranty period.
+Most power supplies come with long warranties.
+Just send back any problem units or replace them when they die on you outside the warranty period.

 Power Supply Safety Features – OVP, OCP, and all that Jazz